sani42073/OpenROAD-flow-scripts/README.md

 **Note:**
-* After cloning the repository, We need to source the setup.env.sh file.
+* After cloning the repository, you may need to source the 'setup.env.sh' file.
-* And, after that we need to Uncomment the design in Makefile and run "make finish" command to run the flow.
+* And, after that you need to Uncomment the design in Makefile and run "make finish" command to run the flow.

 ## **8. Author** ##
 Sajjad Hossain Sani